 You’re just scared because you haven’t set up a business before.

 When you think about it, you have tackled countless things for the first time.
-You learned to walk, write, read, add up, swim, cycle, drive, and raise children.
+You learned to walk, write, read, talk, add up, swim, ride a bike and drive.
 The list is endless.